UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 BAM stands for Binary AlignMent and these are our alignments stored in binary.
 There is another type of file called a SAM (Sequence AlignMent) file which is in plain text, but SAM files can become very large and waste our precious storage resources.
 BAM files are the exact same files stored in binary format which enables them to be much smaller.
-This also has the added benefit of being faster for computers to read & perform operations on, as only humas read plain text.
+This also has the added benefit of being faster for computers to read & perform operations on, as only humans read plain text.
 Computers don't.

 To look at the contents of a BAM file, we'll need the tool `samtools` which is one of the most heavily utilised command-line tools in the world of bioinformatics.
-Ths tool as a series of commands which we can see if we just type `samtools` into our terminal.
+This tool as a series of commands which we can see if we just type `samtools` into our terminal.
-The one we'll need at this point is `samtools view`, which enables us to take a BAM file and send it to `stdout` as plin text so we can read it.
+The one we'll need at this point is `samtools view`, which enables us to take a BAM file and send it to `stdout` as plain text so we can read it.

-Use tab autocomplete to enter the following line:
+Use tab auto-complete to enter the following line:

 ```
 samtools view 2_alignedData/bam/1_non_mutant_Q96_K97del_6mth_10_03_2016_S1_fem_Aligned.sortedByCoord.out.bam | head -n2